coni2k/SS/Notes.md

 http://www.iui-js.org/powered-by/index.html?id=esudoku

 ---
-Vs2010 looks okay, but check it in general.

-Also check the differences between request.createponse & new httpresponsemessage

-                // var response = Request.CreateResponse(HttpStatusCode.NotFound, "Sudoku not found");

-                var response = new HttpResponseMessage(HttpStatusCode.NotFound)

-                {

-                    Content = new StringContent(string.Format("No sudoku with ID = {0}", id.ToString())),

-                    ReasonPhrase = "Sudoku ID Not Found"

-                };

-        var category = _reviewRepository.Get(id);
-        if (category == null)
-        {
-            return Request.CreateResponse(HttpStatusCode.NotFound);
-        }
-        return Request.CreateResponse(HttpStatusCode.OK, category);

-and check Sudoku not found cases, sometimes its failing?

-And with vs2010 (or maybe new FF) it works very slow right now??
+check Sudoku not found cases, sometimes its failing? with vs2010 (or maybe new FF) it works very slow right now??